 - More pricey than the same models of other brands

-Final Verdict: In general, despite some flaws in the design, the Fluke 87-V Digital Multimeter is one of the most suitable tools for electricians in terms of its accuracy, safety ratings, and low-pass filtering.
+Final Verdict: In general, despite some flaws in the design, it is one of the most suitable tools for electricians in terms of its accuracy, safety ratings, and low-pass filtering.

 Fluke 101 Basic Digital Multimeter

-For those yearning for the best multimeters for electronics, the Fluke 101 Basic Digital Multimeter is the one that can right up your alley.
+For those yearning for the best multimeter for electronics, the Fluke 101 Basic Digital Multimeter is the one that can be right up your alley.

 Outside of the user-friendly interface, it also features a compact and portable design so that you can use it single-handedly or carry it around with ease.